 Students win award for tree canopy plan (UofL Today, May 15, 2012)

-Although we’re located in an urban area, our 309-acre park-like Belknap campus has over 2500 trees representing over 130 species, many of which are native to our bioregion (see UofL tree map).
+Although we’re located in an urban area, our 309-acre park-like Belknap campus has over 2500 trees representing over 130 species, many of which are native to our bioregion.
 UofL researchers and students have helped catalog over 1,740 individual trees just on the core of Belknap campus that represent a total of 117 species from 54 genera.
 Explore our Tree Inventory to learn even more about our diverse canopy.

-We invite you to take a self-guided 1.75mile walking tour of some of the interesting and historical trees on Belknap campus.
+We invite you to take a self-guided 2 mile walking tour of some of the interesting and historical trees on Belknap campus.
 You can access the interactive map with your smartphone, tablet or any computer, download the Tree Tour pamphlet, or pick up a print version during business hours at the North Information Center, 1999 S. First Street (call 502-852-6565 for information).
 Or, simply enjoy our Branch Out Story Map online wherever you are.

 The Importance of Trees